Chapter 8: Is this a good business?

 As you will hopefully see, these calculations can tell you a great deal about a company and whether it could be a good investment or not.

-Let’s start by looking at return on capital employed (ROCE), which is probably the best measure of a company’s performance and a number you should definitely look at.
+Let’s start by looking at return on capital employed (ROCE), which is probably the best measure of a company’s financial performance and a number you should definitely look at.

 What does capital employed mean?